 Turbinicarpus subterraneus (Backeb.)
 A. D. Zimm.

-Echinocactus subterraneus (basionym), Gymnocactus subterraneus, Neolloydia subterranea, Rapicactus subterraneus, Thelocactus subterraneus
+Echinocactus subterraneus, Gymnocactus subterraneus, Neolloydia subterranea, Rapicactus subterraneus, Thelocactus subterraneus

 How to Grow and Care

-Turbinicarpus prefer to be in a well ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering Turbinicarpus species is "never water when the compost is still damp”.
-This is the one error that will certainly kill any plant!
-Watering should commence in the spring late March to early April depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
+When it comes to watering, the golden rule is "never water when the soil is still damp."
+This is the one error that will certainly kill any plant Watering should commence in the spring, depending upon the weather conditions at the time.
+The plants should initially be given a light spray to encourage them to grow gently.